ibizaman/selfhostblocks/demo/homeassistant/README.md

 This step will require you to accept the host's fingerprint.
 The deploy will take a few minutes the first time and subsequent deploys will take around 15 seconds.

-## Access Home Assistant Through Your Browser
+## Access Home Assistant Through Your Browser {#access-home-assistant-through-your-browser}

 Add the following entry to your `/etc/hosts` file: